 There’s tons of parking available in the on-site garage.
 Plus, it’s fun to walk over to Salt at Our Kaka’ako for shopping, dinner, or drinks afterward.
 Some people even stop here en route to the airport to get one last acai bowl before leaving the island.
 It’s quick, tasty, and relatively cheap.

 Heavenly Island Lifestyle

-As we mentioned in our guide to the Best Breakfast in Honolulu, the popular-yet-slightly-hidden Heavenly Island Lifestyle cafe does amazingly fresh, super nutritious acai bowls.
-Made local, organic produce whenever possible, their acai bowls contain less added sugar than many of the other acai bowls on O’ahu, making for a clean, slightly more tangy mouthfeel.
-We love the lovely little orchid flower they place on top of each bowl.
-(Even those are locally-grown, as well.)
+Made local, organic produce whenever possible, their acai bowls contain less added sugar than many of the other acai bowls on O’ahu.
+As a result, they have a clean, slightly more tangy mouthfeel.
+We also love the cute little orchid flower they place on top of each bowl.
+(Those are locally-grown, as well.)

 Either way, you won’t find another acai bowl like this on Oahu– and certainly not a proper soft serve twist.
-The acai flavor here is more mellow and less sweet (which I personally like better), and the mouthfeel is as smooth as it can get.
-Banan is fabulous.
+The acai flavor here is more mellow and less sweet (which I personally like better).
+And the mouthfeel is as smooth as it can get.
+Basically, Banan is awesome.
+It’s a real local favorite.
 The picture above should speak for itself!

-In search of other sweet treats on the island?
-Here’s where to get the Best “Shave Ice” on O’ahu. (<— It’s a local delicacy, and they say you haven’t really visited Hawai’i until you’ve tried it.)
-We also have insider guides to the Best Restaurants, Coffee, Breakfast, and Hikes on the island.
+Related: Here’s where to get the Best Local “Shave Ice” on O’ahu. (<— It’s a local delicacy, and you haven’t really visited Hawai’i until you’ve tried it. 😉 )